 Several years ago I received a frantic call from a friend.
 Their 18 month old had jumped out of the crib when fussing and had landed on her head.
 I happened to be nearby and went to check on her– she was fine.
 However, her parents elected to move her to a big girl bed and it took her issues a while to resolve.
 If you are sleep training an older toddler, remove things from the crib like bumpers that they can climb.

 Unfortunately, if you persist, your child may be done with crying in a few more days.
-Sleep training usually works in 3-7 days in younger children.
+Sleep training usually works in 3-7 days in younger children, and usually the crying is practically done in one to two nights.
 People imagine that it will take weeks but it should not.
 If you are trying and you are stuck after this period of time, call your pediatrician.

 10. Switching to a bed prematurely